 • Step 1: Create a trigger that sets priority for all tickets for your SLA

-• Step 2: Modify this trigger to set priority based on tags
+• Step 2: Modify this trigger to set priority based on keywords

 • Step 3: Verify that you set up the trigger correctly